-Cross-Database Transactions Support For Database Mirroring or AlwaysOn Availability Groups (SQL Server)
+Cross-Database Transactions and Distributed Transactions for AlwaysOn Availability Groups and Database Mirroring (SQL Server)

 The following database mirroring example illustrates how a logical inconsistency could occur.
 In this example, an application uses a cross-database transaction to insert two rows of data: one row is inserted into a table in a mirrored database, A, and the other row is inserted into a table in another database, B. Database A is being mirrored in high-safety mode with automatic failover.
 While the transaction is being committed, database A becomes unavailable, and the mirroring session automatically fails over to the mirror of database A.

 After the failover, the cross-database transaction might be successfully committed on database B but not on the failed-over database.
 This would occur if the original principal server for database A had not sent the log for the cross-database transaction to the mirror server before the failure.
 After the failover, that transaction would not exist on the new principal server.
 Databases A and B would become inconsistent, because the data inserted in database B remains intact, but the data inserted in database A has been lost.